Home

 Corinthian style fascia on dormers

-After the dormers were built, felted and battened (watertight) the were ready to tart up!
+After the dormers were built, felted and battened (watertight) they were ready to decorate.

-First I cut a piece of marine ply to the shape of the gable, and levelled the bottom of it off at the top of the window opening.
+First I cut a piece of marine ply to the shape of the gable, and leveled the bottom of it off at the top of the window opening.

 I held tiles in place on the sides to assess how wide the cheeks needed to be so I could cut the width right.